 Bubble corals aren’t the most popular coral in the hobby, but they’re one of the most adaptable.

-These corals can be placed in nearly all locations of the aquarium as long as adequate acclimation is allowed for and care is given when handling; these corals can be more top-heavy than others, so long-term placement needs to be secured with superglue (cyanoacrylate) or epoxy.
+These corals is placed in nearly all locations of the aquarium as long as adequate acclimation is allowed for and care is given when handling; these corals is more top-heavy than others, so long-term placement needs to be secured with superglue (cyanoacrylate) or epoxy.

 Do They Like High Water Flow?